-The $(\epsilon,\delta)$-approximation of the expectation $\mathbb{E}[X_1]$ is investigated in \cite{doi:10.1137/S0097539797315306}, under the assumption that the underlying iid random variables are bounded in $[0,1]$ with no more information about its distribution.
-Two stopping rules are proposed and analyzed in this study.
+{The $(\epsilon, \delta)$-approximation of a parameter $\mu$ is defined in \cite{doi:10.1137/S0097539797315306} as a random estimate $\mu_n$, under the assumption that the underlying iid random variables are bounded in $[0,1]$ with no more information about its distribution, satisfying the relative error-based criterion $\mathbb{P}(|(\mu_n - \mu)/\mu| \leq \epsilon) \geq 1 - \delta$, ensuring that the estimate $\mu_n$ lies within a factor of $(1 + \epsilon)$ of the parameter $\mu$ with probability $1-\delta$ at least.
+Such approximations are particularly useful when exact computations of expectations are computationally expensive or NP-hard.}